 Why Choose the Law Office of Jeremy Gordon as your Federal Drug Defense Attorneys?

-Federal Drug cases are serious.
+Federal Drug cases are one of the most serious federal crimes in America.
 From the moment a person is entangled with law enforcement it can seem like all the cards are against them.
 Federal cases are not like cases in state court.
 An attorney that is unaware of the differences between state court and federal court can leave an accused person at a significant disadvantage.
 At the law office of Jeremy Gordon, we only handle Federal Cases.
 This gives us significant exposure to the types of evidence that federal authorities bring forth in these cases and we know how to make challenges, especially in the areas of search and seizure.
 In addition, our experience in postconviction matters puts us at an edge in representation: we have seen the challenges that have come up on direct appeal and on 2255 Motions to Vacate so we know how to structure our arguments.

 We also know how important communication is with our clients: a federal drug attorney can only represent a client if they know their client.
 That is why we believe in Clients Plus and take calls from our clients whether they are on bond or in jail.
 We also use the TRULINCS/Corrlinks Email system to keep in contact with our incarcerated clients.